MindPort-GmbH/VR-Builder-Core/Documentation/QuickstartGuide.md

 Connect your Head-Mounted Device and start the training application by hitting the play button in the top-center of the Unity window.
 Grab your controllers, move the controllers in VR into the solid Sphere object and press the 'select' button.
 This is usually different for every controller.
 The manual of you hardware should give you more information about how to find the correct controller button.
 When you have successfully grabbed the sphere, move it over to the 'snap zone' and release the button.

 Congratulations!
-You successfully built a minimal training application using the VR Process Gizmo.
+You successfully built a minimal training application using the VR Builder.